caiogevegir/break-game/README.md

 Break game made on pygame.

-Use left and right arrow keys to control the board and guide the ball to destroy the bricks.
+Use the left and right arrow keys to control the board and guide the ball to destroy the bricks.
-As you destroy the bricks, the ball gets slightly faster.
+In addition, as you destroy them, the ball gets slightly faster.

+## Known Issues

+- The game treats the paddle as an 1D object, thus the ball may get "stuck" if it collides diagonally.
+Since the player does not lose the ball if it collides with the upper corners, let's pretend this is a feature :)

 ## References